2026 Football Roster Tracker

 Malachi Character (true freshman)

-The Green and Gold signed an athletic, versatile true freshman last month in Malachi Character, but what they need most urgently is instant-impact players.
-The first task for new UAB defensive coordinator Todd Grantham: rapidly acquire proven talent at both this position and others across the front seven.
+The Green and Gold signed an athletic, versatile true freshman last month in Malachi Character, but what they need most urgently is instant-impact players to shore up a room that has struggled for several years.

 Secondary